 While the bank doesn’t offer a checking account, its savings accounts and money market accounts are competitive compared to the national average.
 You can also take out a mortgage.

-The UFB Best Savings account currently earns 4.31% APY at every tier.
+The UFB Best Savings account currently earns up to 4.21% APY at every tier.
 There are no monthly fees and no minimum balance requirement.

 Account holders get access to online banking tools and mobile deposits.
 If you aren’t connected to Wi-Fi, you can also manage your account and access some features over text.